 Due to the disruption of the brain’s reward system that day trading can cause, as well as the damage done to the brain circuits involved in impulse control in the prefrontal cortex as well as neurally imbedded associations and memories that are formed with trading, relapse rates for day trading are very high.
 Miniscule things that may not even enter the conscious mind can trigger urges and cravings to engage in trading.
 As such, professional help from an addiction specialist may be needed.

 Addiction specialists such as addiction psychiatrists, addiction therapists, or other such mental health professionals who specialize in gambling disorders and other addictions can utilize a variety of psychotherapeutic modalities to help individuals reduce cravings, cope with triggers, and build a healthier lifestyle.
 For example, Motivational Interviewing may be utilized to help individuals better understand why their relationship with trading is problematic.
 Cognitive Behavioral Therapy is often used to help challenge and change unhealthy or unhelpful thoughts, feelings and behaviors associated with trading.
-Medications such as anti-depressants or mood stabilizers can also be helpful to treat problems that often coincide with gambling such as ADHD, anxiety and depression.
+Medications such as anti-depressants or mood stabilizers can also be helpful to treat problems that often coincide with gambling such as ADHD, bipolar disorder, anxiety and depression.

 Group therapy is also a common form of day trading addiction treatment.
 Group therapy allows for likeminded individuals to establish a sense of universality and recognize that they are not alone in their thoughts, feelings or behaviors.
 Group therapy can be especially helpful in relieving feelings of guilt and shame that may be associated with a trading addiction.
 Group members are able to give and receive support to one another in a meaningful way.
 Similarly, mutual help groups such as Gamblers Anonymous, SMART Recovery, and Refuge Recovery can be very beneficial.